nikelborm/amd-amdgpu-rocm-ollama-gfx90c-ati-radeon-vega-ryzen7-5800H-arch-linux/README.md

 # amd-amdgpu-rocm-ollama-gfx90c-ati-radeon-vega-ryzen7-5800H-arch-linux

-WORKING VERSION of Ollama on AMD Ryzen 7 5800H CPU with integrated GPU AMD ATI Radeon Vega (gfx90c) with optimizations
+WORKING VERSION of Ollama for AMD Ryzen 7 5800H CPU with integrated AMD ATI Radeon Vega (gfx90c) GPU with optimizations for this specific CPU and GPU: ROCM=on IntelOpenapi=on AVX=on AVX2=on F16C=on FMA=on SSSE3=on;

+Tested on archlinux